peci1/PDFLocConverter/README.md

-PDFLoc converter
+PDFLoc Converter
 ================

-*PDFLoc converter* is an experimental Python library and utility to convert between Adobe's unpublished, but widely used **#pdfloc(...)** *PDF location* specifiers, and a list of bounding boxes.
+*PDFLoc Converter* is an experimental Python library and utility to convert between Adobe's unpublished, but widely used **#pdfloc(...)** *PDF location* specifiers, and a list of bounding boxes.

 This format is usually used by ebook readers (both harware and software) that utilize the Adobe Reader Mobile SDK (RMSDK) for handling PDF files.
 Adobe provides no free tool to parse or use these PDF location markers.
-This library tries to provide such a tool based on the free software pdfminer.
+This library tries to provide such a tool based on the free software [pdfminer](https://euske.github.io/pdfminer/).

 \#pdfloc format
 --------------